 (1) Together with the Grade Certificate, the graduate receives a Degree Certificate with the same date as the Grade Certificate.
-It certifies that the graduate is awarded the academic degree 'Master of Science' and that this degree was obtained in the study programme 'Microbiology'.
+It certifies that the graduate is awarded the academic degree 'Master of Science' and that this degree was obtained in the study programme 'Evolution, Ecology and Systematics'.

-(2) The Degree Certificate is signed by the Dean of the Faculty (Dekan) and the Chairperson of the Examinations Committee or the Dean of Student Affairs, and bears the seal of the Friedrich Schiller University Jena.
+(2) The Degree Certificate is signed by the Dean of the Faculty (Dekan) and the Chairperson of the Examinations Committee, and bears the seal of the Friedrich Schiller University Jena.